Click for homepage

 Operation

-Most polar relays has a minimum of two coils, one for each of its two possible states.
+Most polar relays have a minimum of two coils, one for each of its two possible states.
 In the diagram below they are denoted M (mark) and S (space).
 Driving coil M (Im) manipulates the relay's armature to the left, and closes contact (m).
 The C-shaped core of the relay is pre-magnetised, so that the armature sticks in the last state once the current through the coil is removed.
 Briefly driving a current through coil (S), moves the armature to the right and closes contact (s).

 Polar relay with two coils